 Canada Learning Code

-I am a volunteer mentor and instructor with Canada Learning Code.
-I mostly work within these branches:
+I spent years as a volunteer mentor and instructor with Canada Learning Code.
+I mostly worked within these branches:

-Curriculum content ranges from teaching girls how to make video games to helping teachers learn more about digital privacy.
+Curriculum content ranged from teaching girls how to make video games to helping teachers learn more about digital privacy.

 Developer 30 Under 30

 I won this award in early 2017.
-I’ve written about it here.
+I wrote about it here.

 Signal Desktop

 Duing the Winter Break of Code, I pitched in on Signal’s desktop app.
-Spending the morning on an OSS project I’m passionate about and the afternoon in the ocean was pretty close to perfect.
+Spending the morning on an important OSS project and the afternoon in the ocean was pretty close to perfect.

 Recurse Center